jnganzh/getWalletBalance/README.md

-# getWalletBalance

-## Get ERC20 Token Balances for multiple chains using covalent api
+# getWalletBalance -Get ERC20 Token Balances for multiple chains using covalent api

 ### How to use